Stricken Boris Johnson in intensive care

 Survival of the fittest

-No, says columnist Simon Jenkins this morning.
-The cabinet cannot operate with half its members in varying degrees of isolation.
-Skype and Zoom cannot replicate the cut and thrust, the body language, the public and private exchanges of a truly deliberative forum.
+No, says journalist Simon Jenkins this morning.
 There has to be a conductor knowing when and how to bring the instruments of government into play.
 There has to be a boss.

-Nonsense, says columnist Charles Moore.
+Nonsense, says journalist Charles Moore.
 Consider Churchill.
 In December 1941, he had a mild heart attack when staying at the White House.
-In February 1943, he went down with pneumonia and was ill till the beginning of March.
-In August 1944, Churchill got pneumonia again and arrived at RAF Northolt with a temperature of 103.
-He was sick for more than a fortnight.
+In February 1943, he went down with pneumonia.
+In August 1944, Churchill got pneumonia again.
 The war in Europe was won in May, the following year.

 - If you are hurt or don’t feel very well, do you ever cover it up and pretend that you are fine?